Abhang1210/ML_Project/readme.md

 ### 5.4 Feature Engineering
 - Conversion of resume text into numerical features
-- Techniques used:
-  - TF-IDF Vectorization
-  - N-grams
 - Target variable encoded using **Label Encoding**

 ---